 When you try to force change in a situation that’s out of your control, what do you get?
 Struggle, resistance, and blockages.
 Everything crams up and your life situation becomes worse because you’re trying to force things.

-Navigate your situation and fully be there with it, rather than trying to push it in a direction that is clearly not going.
+Navigate your situation and fully be there with it, rather than trying to push it in a direction that is not going.

 When you do let go of that overbearing control, that’s when you find a sense of peace within the chaos.
 You find this state of flow when you stop resisting your thoughts and feelings.
+Work with your situation rather than against it.

 Build trust in positive outcomes

 Start by being mindful of the situation at hand.
 It’s important to be present with your experience instead of focusing on what could happen or what should happen.
-Your ability to fully be with your current situation (and emotions) is what will actually make you feel more at peace.
+Your ability to fully be with your current situation (and emotions) is what will make you feel more at peace.

 It’s important to affirm the outcome you want.
 You can visualize the desired outcome and create a mental roadmap of what actually will improve your situation, and what needs to be done to get there.
 Visualization is a powerful tool as it can reshape your thought patterns and give you a sense of direction.